dyka3773/obsidian-notes/Tech notes/Python/Variables/Variables.md

 print(x)
 ```

-String variables can be declared either by using single or double quotes.
+[[Strings|String]] variables can be declared either by using single or double quotes.

 ```python
 x = "John"